Fermium-co/jspm-transpilers-sample/README.md

 2-	If you’ve some ECMA 6 & 7 based JavaScript files, you’ve to configure something like babel as a transpiler, while you can handle them using Typescript as a transpiler with JSPM.

 3- This is a unique approach for all your transpilition needs.
-It can also gives you a production ready results eitehr.
+It can also gives you a production ready results too.

-4- Using JSPM, you've a standrad ECMA based module loader, which is compatible with previews module loaders like requre js too.
+4- Using JSPM, you've a standard ECMA based module loader, which is compatible with previews module loaders like require js too.

-Note that this won't remove Typescript type safty error messages from your project, as far as I tested on VS Code, Visual Studio and Web Storms.
+Note that this won't remove Typescript type safety error messages from your project, as far as I tested on VS Code, Visual Studio and Web Storms.

 # How?